mrft/itr8/README.md

 ## Writing your own operators

-There are 2 options to write your own operators.
-You can either build a new operator by chaining a bunch of existing operators together, or you can write your own with the itr8OperatorFactory function.
+There are multiple options for writing your own operators.
+You can either build a new operator by chaining a bunch of existing operators together, or you can write your own (for example with the itr8OperatorFactory function).

 ### A new operator by combining existing operators